mnaberez/supervisor_cache/src/supervisor_cache/README.txt

   restarted for the cache interface to be loaded.

   The cache functions allow key/value pairs to be stored and fetched.
-This Python interpreter session demostrates the usage:
+This Python interpreter session demonstrates the usage:

   >>> import xmlrpclib
   >>> s = xmlrpclib.Server('http://localhost:9001')